JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/viewers.md

 It can be easier to chat using a full browser tab.

-This fullscreen view also adds a top menu with advances features.
-This is especially useful for [moderation features](/peertube-plugin-livechat/documentation/user/streamers/moderation).

 ## Changing nickname

 You can change your nickname by typing `/nick your_new_nickname` in the message field.

-You can also change your nickname using the top menu when you are in fullscreen mode.
+You can also change your nickname using the chat menu.